Carl Craig: Career

 Since 1989, Craig has released many recordings under a large number of aliases, including Psyche, BFC, 69, Paperclip People, and Innerzone Orchestra.
-Many of these early Psyche and BFC releases were collected on the 1996 compilation Elements 1989-1990.
+Many of these early Psyche and BFC releases were collected on the 1996 compilation Elements 1989–1990.
 Craig founded his own record label called Planet E Communications in 1991.
 Since then, it has released records by other artists such as Kevin Saunderson, Moodymann, and Kenny Larkin.

 His first studio album, Landcruising, was released on Blanco y Negro Records in 1995.
 In 1996, he released The Secret Tapes of Doctor Eich under the Paperclip People moniker.
 In 1997, he released More Songs About Food and Revolutionary Art.
 It was placed at number 29 on Pitchfork's "50 Best IDM Albums of All Time" list.
 In 1999, he released Programmed under the Innerzone Orchestra moniker.

 Craig served as co-creator and artistic director for the Detroit Electronic Music Festival in 2000 and 2001.
 His subsequent dismissal by festival organizers caused substantial controversy within the Detroit techno community, igniting a high-profile campaign in his favor.
 In 2001, he filed a breach-of-contract lawsuit against festival producer Pop Culture Media.

 He released a reworked version of Landcruising, titled The Album Formerly Known As..., in 2005.
 In 2008, he released a collaborative album with Moritz Von Oswald, titled Recomposed, on Deutsche Grammophon.
 He returned as artistic director for the 2010 Detroit Electronic Music Festival.
 In 2015, he released a collaborative album with Green Velvet, titled Unity, on Relief Records.
 In 2017, he released Versus on InFiné.

-Craig created a sound installation, titled Party/After-Party, which opened at the Dia Beacon art museum in March 2020.
-The culmination of a five-year-long engagement with Dia Beacon, it was his first foray into the art world.

-Regarding the many positions he has held in the music industry (artist, producer, DJ, record label boss, and more), Craig has said, "I have a bad habit of getting my hands dirty in every little thing, and I really do enjoy it."